Learning Outcomes Assessment

 Student Learning outcomes

-In keeping with its mission, Thomas Edison State University is committed to maintaining high standarrds of academic integrity and of quality service to its students.
+In keeping with its mission, Thomas Edison State University is committed to maintaining high standards of academic integrity and of quality service to its students.
 To achieve this goal, the University engages in outcomes assessment, a process through which the effectiveness of the University and its programs is evaluated against institutionally determined standards.
 Thomas Edison State University's institutional outcomes are closely mapped to the Essential Learning Outcomes of the Liberal Education and America's Promis (LEAP) initiative as documented by the Association of American Colleges and Universities.
-The Academic Council has approved seven institutional learning outcomes for all graduates and six institutional learning outcomes for all graduate students.
+The Academic Council has approved specific institutional learning outcomes for all undergraduate students and graduate students.

 Undergraduate Institutional Learning Outcomes

 All Thomas Edison State University students who graduate from bachelor's degree programs will have the following competencies:

 Communicate ideas effectively in writing using text, data and images for addressing globally complex challenges.